ogazitt/coreos-hpcloud-docs/index.md

 # Running CoreOS on HP Public Cloud (hpcloud.com)

-This page is meant to be used in conjunction with the CoreOS OpenStack [guide][coreos-guide].
+This page was derived from, and is meant to be used in conjunction with, the CoreOS OpenStack [guide][coreos-guide].

 ## CoreOS Image